AJTJ/high_frequency_trading_architecture/readme.md

-# What is this?
+# Description
-It's some experiments into how I would begin to think about a high frequency trading platform.
+Experiments into how I would begin to think about a high frequency trading platform.

 ## Main takeaway
 Using the power of consumer groups, a concept common to redis, kafka and other messaging services, you are able to maintain message ordering while also ensuring account-level consistency.